top of page

 Ruth-Ann developed a delightful comedic character, Gethel Z. Jones, the sassy senior citizen who thrills young and older alike with her down-to-earth antics and who is always looking for a bus ride to Hawaii.
 Thompson writes articles relating to children, teens and the joys and journeys of living with those on the autism spectrum.

 In the fall of 2018, she became widowed for a second time.
-Ruth-Ann has three living adult children, Jai, Austin and Alexandra and three grandchildren, Elijah, Jaidon and Shandon.
+Ruth-Ann has three living adult children, Jai, Austin, and Alexandra and four grandchildren, Elijah, Jaidon, Shandon, and Ayonna.
 She lost her son, Brandon in 2013, but holds to the promise “… when He has tested me, I will come forth as gold.”
 (Job 23:10)

 She secretly desires to be a race car driver.